aodare90/aodare90/README.md

 - 👋 Hi, I’m @aodare90
 - 👀 I’m interested in ...
-UI Design
+Cloud Architecture
 - 🌱 I’m currently learning ...
-Adobe XD, Figma, Sketch
+AWS, GCP, Terraform
 - 📚 I’m currently reading ...
 The Design of Everyday Things by Don Norman
 - 📫 How to reach me ....
 LinkedIn